eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 The generator allows specifying an [installation](overview.md#installations) location as input.
 An installation is logically both a metadata repository (the installation profile) and an artifact repository.
 The generator reads the installation's configuration as well as the p2 profile to determine the relevant metadata and artifact repositories of the installation.
-I.e., the generator effectively converts the installation argument to equivalent p2 repository inputs.
+That is, the generator effectively converts the installation argument to equivalent p2 repository inputs.

 ### `-installation` `<path-or-uri>`